Benjamin-Tomkins/CV-2022/README.md

 #### <a name="SOA"></a>Service-Oriented Architecture ( design / prototyping ) :

 + `porting monolyths to microservices` __ software design -- efficiently reducing caesarean section scars without surgery **[in-dev]
++ `designing component-based software` __ predictive algorithm to boost the quality of glass lenses to be closer to that of gemstone lenses.
-+ `component-based software engineering` __ predictive algorithm to boost the quality of glass lenses to be closer to that of gemstone lenses.
++ `API modelling` __ predictive algorithm to boost the quality of glass lenses to be closer to that of gemstone lenses.
-+ `delineating application components` __ using UML to ....  analysing voxel-based data for CT scanners to determine likelihood and specialist recommendation engine.+ `Implementation for multiple architectural constraints` __ gRPC, GraphQL, REST .. enabling computation on medical data without violating patient confidentiality.
++ `delineating application components` __ using UML to ....  analysing voxel-based data for CT scanners to determine likelihood and specialist recommendation engine.
 + `designing infrastructure layers and service mesh` __ representing software in matrix form, to be algebraically simplified before optimising with a language compiler.
 + `composing build and deploy GitOps automation systems` __ representing software in matrix form, to be algebraically simplified before optimising with a language compiler.